 The mitigation required for intrusion into the riparian setback of the Olentangy River mainstem or perennial streams shall be determined by the horizontal distance the intrusion is from the stream.
 Up to three zones will be used in determining the required mitigation.
 Zone 1 extends from 0 to 30 feet from the stream edge.
 Zone 2 extends from 30 feet to the outer edge of the streamside buffer.
-Zone 3 extends from the outer edge of the streamside buffer to the outer edge of the outer buffer.
+Zone 3 extends from the outer edge of the streamside buffer.
 Intrusion into these zones will require the following mitigation within the same Watershed Assessment Unit